Chapter 7:

 Claws flashed right at his face and he flinched back, arm shooting up to catch the hit, heat slashing across his skin.
 "Ghโ hellโ"

 Well, two could play that game.
-He leapt, flashing between forms briefly to pull himself up and drumming on four paws over the tiles, hot on her heels.
+He leapt, flashing between forms briefly, kicking off his sandals for better purchase, pulling himself up and drumming on four paws over the tiles.
+Hot on her heels, he vaulted over the balcony railing and jumped after her to the upper roof.

-He nearly missed the pack swinging off her shoulders.
+His teeth clamped down on the pack swinging off her shoulders.

-She cried out, kicking wildly at him, her heel catching him in the ribs, and he grunted at the flash of pain, flattening his ears and hanging on for dear life.
-They both hung like an overripe fruit, dangling a couple metres above the startled babble.
+The weight dragged her down with a jolt.
+She cried out, kicking wildly at him, her heel catching his ribs, and he grunted at the flash of pain, flattening his ears and hanging on for dear life a couple metres above the startled babble.

 "Look!"